MartinT86/MartinT86.github.io/_posts/2019-09-04-white-lines.md

 If you have several groups of lines and they are sharing data, it might make sense to extract a class during your refactoring.

-Weirdly, I hear some people push back against this advice.
+I have seen some push back against this advice.
 I've heard comments like, "these functions are too small now" or "that's too many files in the project".
-For me, many small, well named, things are much easier to navigate my way around though.
+But for me, many small, well named things are much easier to navigate my way around though.

 I loved Martin Fowler's example of a small function though.
 In his book, Refactoring, he tells of the example from Smalltalk of a single line function called Highlight which only calls the function Reverse.
 While this is a single line function, it still made the code easier to understand.